(615) 219-9181

 Start posting before you seek followers and customers

 Think about what your customers want to hear from you.
-Maybe provide some information about your industry, or your town if you’re a local business seeking local customers.
-Post pictures of your business, products and brand.
+Maybe provide some social media tips or information about your industry, or your town if you’re a local business seeking local customers.
+Some social media best practices you should consider are posting pictures of your business, products, and brand.
 If you’ve got any video, think about uploading it to YouTube, with links to your other social media platforms.
 And do ‘like’ and ‘favorite’ other YouTube videos, as your followers will be able to see these on your page.

 Engage, engage, engage!